 Descend under the streets of Paris to walk along hallways filled with bones.
 It sounds morbid but it is one of the neatest things to do in Paris, in our opinion.
 It’s also notorious for having long lines throughout the day.

 People wait hours to enter the Catacombs.
 Only 200 people are allowed to enter the Catacombs every 45 minutes, so it’s important to get here early.
-To avoid a very long wait in line, make sure you have the Museum Pass, so you can wait in the much shorter line.
-Even with the Museum Pass, it helps to show up at least a half hour before opening time.
 You can also book your tickets in advance on the official Catacombs website or join this highly rated skip-the-line tour.